The Cameo, Edinburgh: After 1986

-Once the Edinburgh Filmhouse had opened in 1979 a few hundred yards away, the Cameo was no longer the only public cinema in Edinburgh showing alternative and foreign-language films.
-After a new owner took possession in 1986 more neighbouring shops were acquired to create space for second and third screens which opened in the early 1990s.
-A 2005 renovation plan proposing to change the original auditorium into a bar-restaurant was withdrawn after a well-supported 'Save the Cameo' campaign influenced council decision-making.
-In September 2006 Historic Scotland upgraded the conservation status of the cinema to a B listing, thus protecting the interior from future alteration.
-The Cinema Theatre Association had campaigned for this after the owners, Picturehouse, put the Cameo up for sale.
-They have now taken it off the market, drawn up new refurbishment plans, and invited contributions from sponsors.
+After a new owner Recorded Cinema took possession, there was refurbishment at the cost of £150,000, then a gala re-opening in August 1986 as a 420 seat cinema.
+More neighbouring shops were acquired to create space for second and third screens which opened in the early 1990s.

+In 2005, City Screen now owned the Cameo, and had plans to change the original auditorium into a bar-restaurant.
+These were eventually withdrawn after a well-supported 'Save the Cameo' campaign influenced council decision-making.

+In September 2006 Historic Scotland upgraded the conservation status of the cinema to a B listing, protecting the interior from future alteration.
+The cinema, and the full tenement it is part of, was awarded Category B listed status by Historic Scotland in 2006.
+The Cinema Theatre Association had campaigned for this after the owners put the Cameo up for sale.
+The owners took it off the market and relaunched in the three-screen configuration.
+They drew up new refurbishment plans, and invited contributions from sponsors.

-The first film shown at the Cameo, in March 1949, was La symphonie pastorale, a rare surviving print of which was shown again at the cinema in March 2009 to celebrate the 60th anniversary of the building re-opening as the Cameo.
+A rare surviving print of La symphonie pastorale, the first film shown after the King's Cinema became the Cameo in March 1949, was shown in March 2009 to celebrate the 60th anniversary of the Cameo.

-The Cinema was named as one of the 10 best Independent Cinemas in the Guardian in January 2010.
+In January 2010, the cinema was named in a feature in The Guardian as one of the '10 best' independent cinemas, alongside other British venues.
+The main auditorium now had 253 seats and plenty of legroom.

+In 2012, the Picturehouse chain, which now owned 21 cinemas including the Cameo, was bought by Cineworld.